Tender Red Flags: The Subtle Phrases That Cost You Marks

 Red flag: “We are committed to the local community.”

-Rewrite: “Two volunteer placements per quarter; 5% social enterprise spend; quarterly dashboard reports local spend %, volunteering hours and progression to qualifications.”
+Rewrite: “Two volunteer placements per quarter; 5% social enterprise spend; quarterly dashboard reports hours, spend and progression.”

 8) Mobilisation